-1 What is the current state of the law and regulation governing AI in your jurisdiction?
+What is the current state of the law and regulation governing Al in your jurisdiction?
 How would you compare the level of regulation with that in other jurisdictions?

-The Middle East does not have regional overarching AI legal framework, and individual countries in the region do not have any laws or regulations that specifically address AI.
+The Middle East does not have a regional overarching AI legal framework, and, with the recent exception of Egypt's new law regulating financial technology in the non-banking financial sector (discussed in further detail below), individual countries in the region do not have any laws or regulations that specifically address AI.
 Of course, many countries have laws and regulations that would apply to AI technologies.
 These include data protection laws, intellectual property laws, product safety and consumer protection regulations, medical devices regulations, financial services regulations and cybersecurity laws.

 Countries in the Middle East have varied levels of applicable legislation.
 The countries that do have applicable laws have a level of regulation similar to that in other countries that rely on the application of laws that are not targeted at AI.
-Some countries in the region also have developed policy initiatives from which we expect AI-specific laws to result.
+Some countries in the region also have developed policy initiatives from which we expect Al-specific laws to result.

-Has the government released a national strategy on Al?
+Has the government released a national strategy on AI?
 Are there any national efforts to create data sharing arrangements?